ianpetrarca/osc_debugger/README.md

 # Start Server

-In order to accept OSC messages you must start a server that listens for messages on a specified # IP address and # port
+In order to accept OSC messages you must start a server that listens for messages on a specified *IP ADDRESS*

     node .
     start server